Mrinal-xx-Singha/virtual_keyboard/README.md

 # if you like it feel free to give it a star
 ## virtual_keyboard Project
 ---
-. event listeners and query selectors are used to finish up the virtual keyboard . it was made to help out websites where security is a concern.
+<p>event listeners and query selectors are used to finish up the virtual keyboard .<br>
+it was made to help out websites where security is a concern.</p>

 ### Fun Little Exercise To Practice HTML, CSS JAVASCRIPT.